FireFly08151/Moza2Joystick/README.md

 ## Usage

-1. Connect your Moza wheelbase and pedals.
+1. Connect your base to the computer and the remaining devices such as pedals and handbrake to the base.
 2. Launch Moza2Joystick — it will automatically detect connected Moza hardware.
    - starts Moza Pit House automatically if set to Moza SDK in [config](./config.json)
 3. The program updates the vJoy controller with values from you hardware.
 4. Start your game and select the vJoy controller as input.
+   - if you can't change the mappings in-game just remap the controls in the [config](./config.json)-file

+---

+## Important Notes
+- Your hardware needs to be calibrated using [MOZA Pit House](https://mozaracing.com/pages/pit-house)
+- The shifter won't work (<mark>ToDo</mark>: I don't own one so i haven't implemented any logic yet)
+### hidapi-Mode
+- The handbrake might not be working as expected due to me not owning one (<mark>ToDo</mark>: make a small python-script to capture input from someone with a handbrake)
+### SDK-Mode
+- Make sure to set `Stick Mode` to `Button` in Moza Pit House (<mark>ToDo</mark>: or just enable automatic switch in the [config](./config.json)-file)
+   > Joysticks in D-Pad-Mode don't get exposed in the SDK
+- Set `Dual Clutch Paddle Mode` either to `Axis-Combine` or `Axis-Split` (<mark>ToDo</mark>: or just enable automatic selection in the [config](./config.json)-file)
+   > `Axis-Combine` does not enable buttons 15 & 16 (shifter buttons), `Axis-Split` does.

 ---